-The Two-Generational Initiative (2Gen) is a holistic approach to supporting families.
-2Gen puts the whole family, both children and parents, on a path to economic stability.
+The Two-Generational (2Gen) Initiative is a holistic approach to supporting families.
+2Gen puts the whole family, both children and their caregivers, on a path to economic stability.

 In 2015, Connecticut became the first state in the nation to pass legislation codifying a 2Gen initiative in statute.
 Many communities across the state have adopted the 2Gen approach.

 2Gen’s innovative whole-family approach creates opportunities and addresses the needs of two generations at once.
 It helps children and parents get the education, training, and social supports they need to succeed, and it allows parents the ability to pass on economic security to their children.